jimmo/ncss-embedded/chapters/3-intro-electronics.md

 ![Level shifting](images/level-shifter.png)

-The chip that does this in the labs is the 74AHCT125, which converts a `3.3V` input signal to a `5V` output signal (as shown in the diagram above).
-Level shifting is converting a
+Rather than building a circuit to do this ourselves (which you could do using a few transistors), we use an *integrated circuit* (or chip) designed for this purpose.
+One example is the 74AHCT125, which converts a `3.3V` input signal to a `5V` output signal (as shown in the diagram above).

 Level shifting can be a bit more general in that it is shifting from *any* voltage level to *any other* voltage level, but this is a good example.
 It is quite common the shift the other way (`5V`→`3.3V` where you might use `74LVC245` chip to do this).